 Also, if you're traveling thru, South Carolina usually has the cheapest gas prices on the trek between Atlanta and Raleigh.

 Gaffney gets a mention because of the cool water tower (and food, and gift shops, AND great peaches) located there :-)

-pictures he took, and for taking the time to email them to me with the background
+Many thanks to Mike Falls for taking the pictures he took, and for taking the time to email them to me with the background information.

-Although this bridge is very easy to see from the interstate, access to it is very difficult.
+Although this wooden trestle is very easy to see from the interstate, access to it is very difficult.
 There is a road going down to the bridge, but it is on private property and gated.
 Another road that parallels the interstate gets you close, but there is a barbed wire fence between you and the bridge, along with a briar patch of "sticky" bushes!
 Ouch.
 I know from personal experience trying to get close-ups.
 These pictures are from April 2007, before I had a fairly decent camera.

 BTW, York Highway (SC 5) follows the tracks pretty nicely on it's way over to Kings Creek.